How to make sun rays in Photoshop

 Difficulty Level: Medium | Required Software: Adobe Photoshop (Buy here)

 Like with everything else in Photoshop, there are a number of different ways to do things.
-That’s especially true of the different versions.
+That’s especially true of the different versions – see how to remove blemishes in Photoshop as an example.

 Until recently, what I’m calling the “Classic Method” was the technique most often used in Photoshop 6 through CC, until the Adobe updated the radial filter with more special effects.